Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Reduction

-If we start by the NP-Complete problem studied by \cite{DJPSY94}, in which each variable appears at most three times once with one literal, and twice with the other literal, then the number of our uncertain segments is exactly $2s+2m$.
+\paragraph{Remark} If we start by the NP-Complete problem studied by \cite{DJPSY94} in which each variable appears at most three times then the number of our uncertain segments is exactly $2s+2m$ (this would require also dealing with clauses with two literals).

-\section{ALL-EQUAL SEGMENT COVER}
+\section{All-Equal Segment Cover}

-In this section, we strengthen our result to show that the SEGMENT COVER remains NP-hard even when we require that the length of the intervals all be equal.
-We call this problem ALL-EQUAL SEGMENT COVER.
-We will later deduce that the problem BCU of \cite{CEF-etal17} is NP-hard, even in the 1-dimensional case.
+In this section we strengthen our result to show that the segment cover remains NP-complete even when we require that the lengths of the intervals all be equal.
+We call this problem all-equal segment cover.
+We will later deduce that the problem BCU of \cite{CEF-etal17,cham} (defined in Section \ref{s:intro}) is also NP-complete for $d=1$.

 We now describe the modifications to the reduction necessary to keep all the intervals the same length.
-First, observe that we can make sure that the intervals $B_{j1}, B_{j2}, B_{j3}$, for all $j$, have equal length.
-It remains to make sure that the intervals in the uncertain segments from the $S_i$ have equal length.
-For simplicity in this argument, we will start by a special 3-SAT problem, namely, the one considered by \cite{DJPSY94}.
-They have proved that PLANAR 3-SAT remains NP-Complete when each variable appears at most three times, once as one literal, twice as the other.
+Observe that we can make sure that the intervals $B_{j1}, B_{j2}, B_{j3}$, for all $j$, have equal length.
+It remains to make sure that the intervals in the uncertain segments from the $S_i$ have equal length and have also length equal to the $B_{ji}$.
+For simplicity in this argument, we will start by a special 3SAT problem, namely, the one considered by \cite{DJPSY94}.
+They have proved that planar 3-SAT remains NP-Complete when each variable appears at most three times, once as one literal, twice as the other.
+If a clause contains only two literals we change the intervals $T_j$ of Figure \ref{fig:clausesegments} accordingly.
 When applying our reduction to this type of formulas, we will see that in the final uncertain segments intervals $B_{j1}, B_{j2},B_{j3}$ are divided into at most two smaller intervals.
-With these preliminaries in mind, we will substitute the intervals in the Figure \ref{fig:allequal} for the corresponding intervals from our original construction.
+With these preliminaries in mind, we will substitute the intervals in the Figure \ref{fig:allequal} for the corresponding intervals from the construction of Section \ref{section:reduction}.
 In this figure $B_{j1}, B_{j3}, B_{j5}$ play the roles of $B_{j1}, B_{j2}$ and $B_{j3}$ of the original reduction.
 Note that we have assumed in the figure that the worst case happens, i.e., each three of the sub-intervals is divided.
 The other cases are simpler.